wwzll123/PBD-RL/README.md

 - This project is built on PXDesign and only requires the installation of [PXDesign](https://github.com/bytedance/PXDesign).
 - You should download the PBD-RL [weight](https://huggingface.co/zengwenwu/PBD-RL).
 - If you want to training PBD-RL from scratch, the plug-and-play training dataset is available [here](https://huggingface.co/zengwenwu/PBD-RL) in .jsonl format.
-- The raw .CIF file is stored on Zenodo.
+- The raw .CIF file is stored in Zenodo.

 ## Inference